 Prerequisite: Completion of ACCT-125 with a minimum grade of C. This is the study of how managers use accounting information in decision-making, planning, directing operations and controlling.
 Focuses on cost terms and concepts, cost behavior, cost structure and cost-volume-profit analysis.
 Includes issues relating to cost systems, cost control, profit planning, and performance analysis in manufacturing and service environments.

-ACCT-127 Accounting Software: QuickBooks
+ACCT-127 Introduction to Accounting With Quickbooks

 Recommended Preparation: Completion of ACCT-120 with a minimum grade of C.